sapiensoup/sapiensoup.com/_posts/2016-12-21-human-metabolism-of-thc.md

 There are two kinds of cannabinoid receptors:

-1. **CB1 receptors**_,_ which are activated by delta-9-THC and 11-OH-THC and found primarily in the brain and central nervous system; and
+1. **CB1 receptors,** which are activated by delta-9-THC and 11-OH-THC and found primarily in the brain and central nervous system; and
-2. **CB2 receptors**_,_ which are activated by cannabinol and found primarily in the tonsils, spleen and white blood cells.
+2. **CB2 receptors,** which are activated by cannabinol and found primarily in the tonsils, spleen and white blood cells.

 Each time the blood circulates through the body, a certain portion of it passes through the liver.
 There, psychoactive delta-9-THC is metabolized into psychoactive 11-OH-THC and non-psychoactive 11-COOH-THC.
 Afterward, these two metabolites travel along with delta-9-THC to the heart and from there throughout the body.
 Like delta-9-THC, 11-OH-THC also binds to CB1 receptors in the brain.